LJKR2020/LJKR2020/README.md

 - 👋 Hi, I’m @LJKR2020
 - 👀 I’m interested in hardware ans software issues.
-- 🌱 I’m currently learning react.
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on applications to improve the environment.
-- 📫 How to reach me loredana.rietveld@gmail.com

 <!---
 LJKR2020/LJKR2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.